jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-14-checkpoint.md

 ---
-layout: post
+layout: page
-title: Part I. Section I. Chapter 14.
+title: Chapter 14.
 "Of Cubic Numbers."
+part: I
+section: I
+chapter: 14
 ---

-#### Part I. "Containing the Analysis of Determinate Quantities."
-Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 14.
-"Of Cubic Numbers."

 <span class="art">152</span> When a number has been multiplied twice by itself,
 or, which is the same thing, when the square of a number